-These countries are withdrawing embassy staff from Ukraine amid growing fears of an invasion by Russia
+These countries are withdrawing embassy staffers from Ukraine amid growing fears of an invasion by Russia

 Britain

-Britain temporarily withdrew some staff and dependents from its Ukraine embassy Monday, Prime Minister Boris Johnson said in a statement.
+Britain temporarily withdrew some staffers and dependents from its embassy in Ukraine on Monday, Prime Minister Boris Johnson said in a statement.

-He called it a “responsible precaution” but said that the embassy will remain open and continue to provide consular assistance for British nationals in Ukraine.
+He called it a “responsible precaution” but said that the embassy would remain open and continue to provide consular assistance for British nationals in Ukraine.

 About half of the embassy staff will return to Britain, the BBC reported.